- Residential Life

 The Catholic community at Connecticut College provides opportunities for worship and the formation of a personal vision of the Gospel and its place in one’s life on a college campus and beyond.
 The Catholic community at Connecticut College is a service that the Diocese of Norwich exercises in conjunction with the College.
-We welcome Father Robert Washabaugh as our new Catholic Chaplain at Connecticut College as he begins his first academic term.
+We welcome Father Robert Washabaugh as our Catholic Chaplain at Connecticut College.
 Father Washabaugh will be on campus Sunday evenings for Mass.
 Visit the Catholic community’s Facebook page for more information.

 Mass is celebrated Sundays at 7 p.m. in Harkness Chapel when the College is in session.
 Check out the college calendar or the Catholic community’s Facebook page for the Mass time on Holy days during the school term.

 The liturgies are an expression of the community of believers and rely on and encourage the involvement of those from academic community.
 Opportunities abound in folk music, traditional music, dance, art (banners, vestments, etc.,) reading, and assisting in the distribution of Communion.
 The Sacrament of Reconciliation is available upon individual request and at periodic communal celebrations of the Sacrament.

 Students who may have missed the opportunity to receive the sacrament of Confirmation may prepare for the sacrament here and be confirmed locally.
 Individual spiritual guidance is available by appointment.
 Telephone Father Washabaugh at 860-439-2452.